biertisch/biertisch/README.md

 * Studying computer science at 42 Lisboa
 * Programming in C
 * Learning C++ and Bash scripting
-* Exploring mid-level programming and system-level concepts
+* Exploring system-level concepts and OOP

 ---
 ## Technical Skills